Michael Patryn

-Michael Patryn (born Omar Dhanani) is an internet entrepreneur and convicted felon.
+Michael Patryn (born Omar Dhanani) is an internet entrepreneur.
 He is best known for being the co-founder of Quadriga Fintech Solutions.

 History

 In 2007 Patryn admitted to conspiring in separate criminal cases for burglary, grand larceny, and computer fraud.
 He was arrested as a part of a sting operation on ShadowCrew by the Secret Service.
 Patryn had not been using a proxy address, allowing authorities to identify him with the assistance of a confidential informant within the group.

 After serving time in a U.S. prison, he was subsequently deported to Canada, where he changed his name twice, once to Omar Patryn, before changing it back to Michael Patryn.
 He publicly denied that the two identities are related, but an investigation by the Globe and Mail confirmed the name changes with the Canadian government.

 Quadriga Fintech Solutions

 Patryn co-founded Quadriga Fintech Solutions, operator of the crypto exchange QuadrigaCX, with Gerald Cotten.
 He claims he left the company in 2016, before the company allegedly became a Ponzi scheme resulting in over $200 million in losses after Cotten died.

 The Ontario Securities Commission claimed they attempted to contact Patryn during their investigation, but he did not respond.
 They believe that the majority of the funds were deposited after his believed departure.